 Create High-Resolution Artwork from Scratch

-If you do not have an existing set of icon resources, the following tips can help you create standard- and high-resolution versions of your app icon.
+If you don’t have an existing set of icon resources, the following tips can help you create standard- and high-resolution versions of your app icon.

 Start with a large master art file and scale it down to the smaller sizes.
-It’s especially useful to create your master image in a dimension that is a multiple of the icon sizes you need.
-For example, to create icons in the recommended sizes listed in Table 5-1, first create a 1024x1024 pixel version of your master file.
+It’s especially useful to create your master image in a dimension that’s a multiple of the icon sizes you need.
+For example, to create icons in the recommended sizes listed in Table 5-1, first create a 1024 x 1024 pixel version of your master file.